-The Whaling Museum, in partnership with the Second Half: Lifelong Learning Institute, presents a series of eight classic “oldies but goodies” movies that will bring viewers on a voyage back to their youth.
-Join us on a journey of the high seas for an adventure of a lifetime while we view each nautical-inspired film of whaling, oceans, and excursions.
-Don’t miss one of these action packed films.
+The Whaling Museum, in partnership with the Second Half: Lifelong Learning Institute, presented a series of eight classic “oldies but goodies” movies that brought viewers on a voyage back to their youth.
+Attendees were able to experience a journey of the high seas while viewing each nautical-inspired film of whaling, oceans, and excursions.

 March 22: Master and Commander

 After a sneak attack by a French warship inflicts severe damage upon his vessel, Captain “Lucky” Jack Aubrey (Crowe) is torn between duty and friendship as he embarks on a thrilling, high-stakes chase across two oceans to capture or destroy the enemy at any cost.